Valpiccola/GoEvents/README.md

 # GoEvents Recorder API

+In today's digital world, it's crucial to have a fully flexible system to manage and track user events on your web and mobile applications.
+Proprietary software like Google Analytics may not offer the customization and control you need, while alternatives like Plausible may lack some advanced features.

+**This is where the GoEvents comes in**.

-Event Recorder API is a lightweight, efficient, and scalable RESTful service designed to capture user events from web and mobile applications.
+GoEvents is a lightweight, efficient, and scalable RESTful service designed to capture user events from web and mobile applications.
 It provides a straightforward and secure way to log events and store them in a PostgreSQL database for further analysis.
 The API also supports enriching event data with client IP address and User Agent information when requested.

 ## Table of Contents
 <!-- vim-markdown-toc GFM -->